Biochar application to soils

 • ISO 10694

-Unaccredited laboratories from academic settings shall be evaluated on a case by case basis by the VVB and the Riverse Certification team.
+Unaccredited laboratories from academic settings shall be evaluated on a case by case basis by the VVB and the Rainbow Certification Team.

 The recommended approach sampling requirements are based on the following sources:

-Figure 1: The Riverse recommended sampling approach is summarized here, and detailed in the text in following sections.
+Figure 1: The Rainbow recommended sampling approach is summarized here, and detailed in the text in following sections.

 Representative sampling